Laser Hair Removal

 Some people develop ingrown hairs in the beard area (folliculitis barbae), scalp (dissecting folliculitis) and upper posterior neck (acne keloidalis nuchae) that can progress to scarring and permanent hair loss.
 These conditions are especially common in people of African American descent.

-Although there is no sure way to prevent acne completely, there are several ways to help reduce the frequency and severity of the outbreaks.
+Although there is no sure way to prevent acne completely, there are several techniques to help reduce the frequency and severity of the outbreaks.
 Washing the skin can decrease the build up of oils and dead skin cells.
 Washing too often or too vigorously can cause damage by over drying the skin or irritating existing acne lesions.
 Use of lotions or make-up that contains oil can aggrevate acne.
 Finally, proper nutrition is important.
 Our skin benefits from getting the right amounts of nutrients and vitamins.

 LightSheer Laser Hair Removal